-Here’s our three-pronged guide to making goals you’ll stick at in 2018.
-We like to think of it as resolution, not revolution.
+Here’s our three-pronged guide to making goals you’ll stick at as we move into this new way of living.

-1. Healthy eating for real life – snack swaps & smart takeouts
+Healthy eating for real life – snack swaps & smart take-outs

 Instead, opt for small changes that will make a big difference and try these smart tricks to stay on track.